 - Use a non-breakable water thermometer to check the dishwater temperature before you wash dishes.
-Make sure the water is not hotter than 110 °F (43.3 °C).
+Make sure the temperature is below 110 °F (43.3 °C).

-- Absorb oil spills with sand or kitty litter.
+- Absorb (soak up) oil spills with sand or kitty litter.

-- Store rakes, shovels, and other pieces of garden equipment off the floor.
+- Store rakes, shovels, and other garden tools off the floor.

 - Keep nails, screws, and other hardware in containers with covers.

-- Keep walkways clear of toys, wet rags, ropes, hoses, buckets, and other clutter.
+- Keep walkways clear of toys, wet rags, ropes, hoses, buckets, and clutter.

-- Always wear rubber shoes or work boots and gloves when you work in the garage or garden.
+- Always wear rubber shoes or work boots and gloves when you work in the garage or yard.

 - Don’t use lawn mowers, electric branch trimmers or saws, or snow blowers.

-You may want to buy special equipment to help you dress.
-You can find the following items at a health supply store or online:
+You may want to buy special tools to help you dress.
+You can find the following items at a medical supply store or online:

 - Zipper pulls